jamespmernin/MemoryGame/README.md

-This is a Memory game that was built using the following video as a guide: https://www.youtube.com/watch?v=lhNdUVh3qCc
+This is a Memory game that I built using the following video as a guide: https://www.youtube.com/watch?v=lhNdUVh3qCc